 for the creation of the screenshots used in this article where

 has been set to DOWN.
-That’s where the telltale text
+This is where the telltale text

 Manually set to Down by cmkadmin comes from.